mastodon/documentation/content/en/methods/statuses/media.md

 **Version history:**\
 0.0.0 - added\
 2.3.0 - add `focus` parameter\
-3.1.3 - deprecated in favor of `POST /api/v2/media`, which is equal to v1 in all aspects, except it returns HTTP 202, and the returned JSON object has a url of null, because while the thumbnail is prepared synchronously, the full version of the media attachment will be processed in the background\
+3.1.3 - deprecated in favor of `POST /api/v2/media`, which is equal to v1 in all aspects, except it returns HTTP 202, and the returned JSON object has a url of null, because while the thumbnail is prepared synchronously, the full version of the media attachment will be processed in the background, `GET` the media object to determine when it can be attached to a status.\
 3.2.0 - add `thumbnail` parameter

 {{< endapi-method-description >}}